Jeanramosa/Jeanramosa/README.md

 ### 👨🏻‍💻 About Me

-📊 &nbsp;CRM Data Analyst leveraging SQL and Power BI to build dashboards and reports that support strategic decision-making.
+📊 &nbsp;CRM Automation & Data Analyst leveraging SQL and Power BI to build dashboards and reports that support strategic decision-making.
 🎓 &nbsp;Currently studying a Bootcamp in Data Analytics, Data Science, and AI.
 💡 &nbsp;Passionate about exploring new technologies and using them to develop innovative solutions.
 ✍️ &nbsp;In my spare time, I work on personal Data Science and analytics projects to sharpen my skills and discover new tools.